Ukraine ready for talks with Russia, condemns referendum

 hold a referendum on the issue on March 16.

-"No one in the civilised world will recognise the results of a so-called referendum carried out by these so-called authorities," Yatseniuk said, calling the plans illegal and unconstitutional.
+"No one in the civilized world will recognize the results of a so-called referendum carried out by these so-called authorities," Yatseniuk said, calling the plans illegal and unconstitutional.

-(This refiled version of the story fixes day in first paragraph to Friday from Thursday)
+(This version of the story fixes day in first paragraph to Friday from Thursday)

 (Editing by Alison Williams)